 Because one of the leading causes of failed back surgery syndrome is excessive scar tissue or postoperative infection and complications, it is important to find a surgery alternative that reduces those risks.

 At Laser Spine Institute, our minimally invasive spine surgery offers patients a safer and effective alternative to traditional spine fusion.
 Our minimally invasive stabilization procedure is performed through a small incision that goes around the muscles without cutting or tearing them.
 This allows our patients to experience lower risk and shorter recovery time^ than patients who choose traditional fusion.

 Unlike traditional open back fusion that uses a metal cage to fuse the spine, our minimally invasive stabilization surgery uses an artificial disc and/or bone graft from the patient’s own body in order to reduce the risk of failed back surgery syndrome.

-If you suffer from spinal fusion failure or any other type of failed back surgery, contact Laser Spine Institute, offering minimally invasive endoscopic procedures for a range of back and neck problems, including problems associated with spinal fusion failure.
-Contact Laser Spine Institute today for a complimentary consultation with our medical team and a review of your MRI or CT scan.
+If you suffer from spinal fusion failure or any other type of failed back surgery, contact Laser Spine Institute, offering minimally invasive procedures for a range of back and neck problems, including problems associated with spinal fusion failure.
+Contact Laser Spine Institute today for a review of your MRI or CT scan.